Oussama-KIASSI/Data_Science/README.md

-# Coursera-Capstone
+# Coursera-Data-Science
-This repository is about my applied data science capstone : The battle of neighborhoods.
+This repository is about my projects of the data science professional certificate.